PowerDNS/pdns/pdns/dnsdistdist/docs/reference/web.rst

   Represent a HTTP response.

-  .. attribute:: WebResponse.body
+  .. attribute:: body

     The body of this response, as a string.

-  .. attribute:: WebResponse.headers
+  .. attribute:: headers

     The HTTP headers of this response, as a table whose keys and values are strings.

-  .. attribute:: WebResponse.status
+  .. attribute:: status

     The HTTP status code of this response, as an integer.